 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Inspector Rebus #20, series and is a This detective mystery is a hardcover edition that was published by Little Brown & Company on January 19, 2016 and has 352 pages.
+It is part of the Inspector Rebus #20, series and is a detective mystery that was published by Little Brown & Company on January 19, 2016 and has 352 pages.

 Explore it on Goodreads or Amazon.

 Other books in this series include A Good Hanging

 Other books by this author which I have reviewed include Exit Music, The Complaints, Impossible Dead, Standing in Another Man's Grave, A Good Hanging, Saints of the Shadow Bible, Rather Be the Devil

 Twentieth in the Inspector Rebus and fifth in the Malcolm Fox detective mystery series set in Edinburgh and revolving around the protagonists of both series: John Rebus, a retired detective, and Detective Malcolm Fox, formerly of Internal Affairs.